-- The agency that regulates businesses generally, or businesses in a sector of the economy, may have special rules or even special laws that apply to the e-commerce operations of the entities that it regulates.
-They may also have special expertise in how electronic communications affect their tasks.
-Nevertheless, the administrative and policy benefits of a single authority prevail over any inclination to separate out supervision of just the electronic operators. - Some areas that are well known challenges for e-commerce may be given to specialized regulators.
+• Some areas that are well known challenges for e-commerce may be given to specialized regulators.
 For example, privacy rules are often the domain of expert regulators, as are consumer protection rules.
 However, these bodies are experts in and enforcers for offline as well as online compliance with these rules.
 There is not a privacy commissioner for online threats to personal information and a different one for offline threats.
 The agency to protect consumers protects them whether they do business electronically, in person or by post.
 Normally the same police forces that investigate, for example, commercial fraud will investigate it whether it is cybercrime or paper crime.
 Again, there may be specialists within the agency for different ways of committing the crime.
+The same police forces ways of committing the crime.